Mayeu/homebrew-tap/README.md

 $ brew install mayeu/mayeu/<name of the formula>
 ```

-Here is the list of formula in this tap:
+## Tools made by others in this tap

 - [beancount][b]: A double-entry bookkeeping computer language that lets you
   define financial transaction records in a text file